You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 1. How Common Are Negative SEO Attacks?

-While such attacks are not extremely common in the professional world, they happen all too often to go unnoticed.
-Remember that it can occur to a new company or an old one, so it is best to perform routine checks, perform comprehensive SEO analysis, and monitor your website for these attacks.
+While such attacks are not extremely common in the professional world, they often go unnoticed.
+Remember that it can occur to a new or old company, so it is best to perform routine checks, perform comprehensive SEO analysis, and monitor your website for these attacks.
 You must learn to protect and defend your site as well.

 2. Are All Backlinks Harmful To Your Page?